Vyral/base-template/_posts/2018-07-11-how-did-we-sell-131-properties-in-just-2-months.md

 *“Hi, this is Michael Kaim with Berkshire Hathaway HomeServices Professional Realty.
 I’m sure you’ve figured out your house came off the market as an expired listing, and I was calling to see when you plan on interviewing the right agent for the job of selling your home.”*

-If we’re calling a FSBO, the script changes slightly:
+If we’re calling a FSBO seller, the script changes slightly:

 *“Hi, this is Michael Kaim with Berkshire Hathaway HomeServices Professional Realty.
 I’m calling about the home for sale.
 Is this the owner?
 Hi, Mr. Smith, I’m doing a survey of all the for sale by owners in the area and I was calling to see if you sold this home, where would you go to next?”*